smartnic/sigcomm21_artifact/README.md

 provide estimations of how long you might have to wait for each compilation to finish.

-3. The estimated times for the evaulation of the artifact is based on a machine with 3.1 GHz Dual-Core Intel Core i7 processor, 16 GB 1867 MHz DDR3 memory.
+3. The estimated times for the evaluation of the artifact are based on a machine with 3.1 GHz Dual-Core Intel Core i7 processor, 16 GB 1867 MHz DDR3 memory.

 ---